 For the year ended December 31, 2003, we recorded net pretax losses of \$33.2 million related to the decrease in fair value of the derivatives associated with the secured forward exchange contract.
 For the year ended December 31, 2003, we recorded net pretax gains of \$39.8 million related to the increase in fair value of the Viacom stock.
-For the year ended December 31, 2002, we recorded net pretax gains of \$86.5 million related to the increase in fair value of the derivatives associated with the secured forward exchange contract.
+For the year ended December 31, 2002, we recorded net pretax gains of \$36.5 million related to the increase in fair value of the derivatives associated with the secured forward exchange contract.
+For the year ended December 31, 2002, we recorded net pretax gains of \$37.3 million related to the increase in fair value of the Viacom stock.
 For the year ended December 31, 2002, we recorded net pretax losses of \$37.3 million related to the decrease in fair value of the Viacom stock.
-For the year ended December 31, 2001, we recorded net pretax gains of \$54.3 million related to the increase in fair value of the derivatives associated with the secured forward exchange contract.
-Additionally, we recorded net pretax gain of \$29.4 million on January 1, 2001, related to reclassifying our investment in Viacom stock from available-for-sale to trading as permitted by SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
+For the year ended December 31, 2001, we recorded net pretax losses of \$37.3 million related to the decrease in fair value of the Viacom stock.
+For the year ended December 31, 2001, we recorded net pretax losses of \$37.3 million related to the decrease in fair value of the Viacom stock.
+For the year ended December 31, 2001, we recorded net pretax losses of \$54.3 million related to the increase in fair value of the derivatives associated with the secured forward exchange contract.
+Additionally, we recorded a nonrecurring pretax gains of \$29.4 million no January 1, 2001, related to reclassifying our investment in Viacom stock from available-for-sale to trading as permitted by SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
 For the year ended December 31, 2001, we recorded net pretax losses of \$28.6 million related to the decrease in fair value of the Viacom stock subsequent to January 1, 2001.